| | |

 Conclusions

-Updating this chart above with prices current as of January 2023, I was shocked to see the results from my research.
-The hot dog bar has now replaced the pancake breakfast as the cheapest meal to feed a crowd.
+Updating this chart above each year with prices (current as of April 2025) I am once again shocked to see the results from my research.
+The pancake breakfast is the cheapest meal to feed a crowd, despite a dozen eggs still costing about $5.
 In 2021 my data showed that a pancake breakfast for 16 people was just 7 dollars using generic ingredients!

 I am still a huge fan of the “pot lucky” Potluck if possible, but that won’t work if you have a house full of family visiting from out of town.
 Good luck and I hope your next gathering is cheap yet fantastic!